rkpawan321/hacker-news-web-app/README.md

 REASONS FOR CHOOSING ABOVE TECH STACK
 1) React is a better stack for frontend web-app development because of its code versetality.
 2) State management is easily achieved.
 3) Redux is used for app store management.
-The data that needs to be persisted is stored in local-storage using Redux-persist library.
+The data that needs to be persisted is stored local in session storage using Redux-persist library.
 4) GET, POST Api Calls is achieved by Axios library.
 5) All Time and Date related data is handled using MomentJS.
 This is because Moment JS has better options when it comes to time-zone.
 6) Lodash library is employed to manipulate arrays and objects, as well as functions, strings easily.
 It also helps in code Maintainability .